SolarNetwork/solarnode-handbook/docs/users/controls/modbus.md

 #### CSV column definition

 The following table defines all the CSV columns used by Modbus Device CSV Configuration.
+Columns **A
-Columns **A - H** apply to the **entire Modbus Device configuration**, and only the values from the row that defines a new Instance ID will be used to configure the device.
+- E** apply to the **entire Modbus Control configuration**, and only the values from the row that defines a new Instance ID will be used to configure the device.
 Thus you can omit the values from these columns when defining more than one property for a given device.

-Columns **I - Q** define the mapping of Modbus registers to datum properties: each row defines an individual datum property.
+Columns **F - N** define the mapping of Modbus registers to controls: each row defines an individual control.

 | Col | Name | Type | Default | Description |